 One way to ensure that your dog will enjoy his treats is to include plenty of meat.
 I use cooked ground beef in the “Dog Bark” recipe below.
-By drying your own homemade dog treats, you can avoid the grain fillers, like corn, so inappropriately common in dog food, and combine the meat with healthier dog friendly ingredients including sweet potatoes, green beans, carrots, broccoli, spinach, apples and pumpkin.
+By drying your own homemade dog treats, you can avoid the grain fillers, like corn, so inappropriately common in dog food.
+It's better to combine the meat with healthier dog friendly ingredients like sweet potatoes, green beans, carrots, broccoli, spinach, apples, and pumpkin.

 When the meat is browned and cooked through, drain off liquid and pat meat dry with paper towels.